The Premier League's domestic flights dilemma

 With such fine margins and enormous financial consequences, will clubs really risk a potential disadvantage by opting for slower but more environmentally friendly travel to high-stakes fixtures?

-Matt Konipinski is Director of Physio and Performance at Rehab 4 Performance and has worked with Liverpool, Rangers and Barnsley FC.
-He disputes the performance argument, but does acknowledge that in a busy schedule time might be the over-riding concern.
+Matt Konipinski is director of physio and performance at Rehab 4 Performance and has worked with Liverpool, Rangers and Barnsley football clubs.
+He disputes the performance argument, but does acknowledge that in a busy schedule time might be the overriding concern.

 He said: "I think physical condition is a consideration but I think the mode of travel doesn't necessarily have a huge amount of scientific support to justify one versus the other.